maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 ## If you want to translate the app

-- Fork the repo and clone it on your disk.
+1. Fork the repo and clone it on your disk.
-- Add your language to `po/LINGUAS`.
+2. Add your language to `po/LINGUAS`.
-- Build the app once, and then run `ninja -C _build dynamic-wallpaper-editor-update-po` at the root of the project.
+3. Build the app once, and then run `ninja -C _build dynamic-wallpaper-editor-update-po` at the root of the project.
 It should produce a `.po` file for your language.
 It's also possible to run `./update-translations.sh xx`, where `xx` is the code for your language.
-- Use a text editor or [an adequate app](https://flathub.org/apps/details/org.gnome.Gtranslator) to translate the strings of this `.po` file.
+4. Use a text editor or [an adequate app](https://flathub.org/apps/details/org.gnome.Gtranslator) to translate the strings of this `.po` file.
 The string `translator-credits` should be translated by your name(s), it will be displayed in the "About" dialog.
-- If you want to test your translation: GNOME Builder isn't able to run a translated version of the app so export it as a `.flatpak` file and install it.
+5. If you want to test your translation: GNOME Builder isn't able to run a translated version of the app so export it as a `.flatpak` file and install it.
-- Run
+6. Run
 ```
-git add .
+git add po
 git commit
 git push
 ```
-And submit a "pull request"/"merge request".
+7. And submit a "pull request"/"merge request".

+If you're just updating an existing translation, skip steps 2 and 3.

 ----